WPTF: Founding

 WPTF was first licensed on October 25, 1924, as WFBQ with 50 watts on 1190 kHz, to the Wynne Radio Company, owned by William Avera Wynne, at 226 Fayetteville Street in Raleigh.
 However, earlier that month the company had announced it was broadcasting World's Series reports, and later advertised that "We built and operated said Station long before we received the license" for WFBQ.
 The original call letters were randomly assigned from a sequential roster of available call signs.
-WFBQ was the second Raleigh radio station, following the short-lived WLAC which was licensed to the North Carolina State College from August 31, 1922 to October 29, 1923.
+WFBQ was the second Raleigh radio station, following the short-lived WLAC, which was licensed to the North Carolina State College from August 31, 1922, to October 29, 1923.

 William Wynne had long been a local technical leader.
-In 1899 he established the Raleigh Telephone Company, and prior to World War One built a radio receiver used to pick up nightly time signals broadcast by NAA in Arlington, Virginia, in order to accurately set the timepieces at the Jolly-Wynne Jewelry Store.
+In 1899 he established the Raleigh Telephone Company, and prior to World War One built a radio receiver used to pick up nightly time signals broadcast by NAA in Arlington, Virginia, to accurately set the timepieces at the Jolly-Wynne Jewelry Store.
 In 1922, at the age of 55, Wynne sold his telephone company and opened the radio equipment store.
 As of June 30, 1924, he held a license for amateur station 4RU, located at 323 Hillsboro Street in Raleigh.

 In 1922, there was rapidly increasing interest by the general public in the recently introduced innovation of radio broadcasting.
 However, in 1924 there were no local Raleigh radio stations, so listeners were limited to nighttime reception of distant stations, which required more expensive equipment.
 The establishment of WFBQ provided Wynne Radio Company customers an additional, local, programming source, that could be picked up during daytime hours by less expensive receivers.
 WFBQ offices and broadcasting facilities were located in the Boone Building next to the Wake County Courthouse.

-On August 15, 1925 the call letters were changed to WRCO, for Wynne Radio Company.
+On August 15, 1925, the call letters were changed to WRCO, for Wynne Radio Company.
 Operations were moved to the Sir Walter Hotel, with the station's transmitting antenna strung between two towers constructed on the roof.
 The following year the power was increased to 250 watts.
 In June 1927 the station was assigned to 1380 kHz.